 The World of Wood Turning

 There are wood turners in most communities and they are usually interested in obtaining parts of trees that have been removed from streets and parks.
 For information about this fascinating hobby and profession, visit the Web site of the American Association of Woodturners.

 For a guide to the meaning of recycling symbols, the website of 'Recycle More' will help.

 Myriad organizations now exist to help local communities find ways to re-use wastes.
 Here are a few with Web sites worth visiting and that have links to many other sources:

 - Environmental Protection Agency

 The Arbor Day Foundation is a leader in the wise use of renewable energy sources and wood waste.

 - Explore the demonstration fuelwood plantation at Arbor Day Farm.

 - Visit the Fuelwood Energy Plant Visitor Gallery at Lied Lodge & Conference Center.
-The entire conference center and lodge is heated and cooled by wood-derived energy, much of it from the wastes of a pallet mill.
+The entire conference center and lodge is heated by wood-derived energy, much of it from the wastes of a pallet mill.

 Call 1-888-448-7337 Monday–Friday 8:00 AM to 5:00 PM CST